Jonahss/eaze-request/readme.md

 Type: `error`

 A request error.
 Responses with non-200 range status codes are considered errors.
+If the server sent an error message, that message will be used.
+If not, a generic HTTP message will be provided instead.
+Errors will always have a `statusCode` property.

 ###### data